supratik-sarkar/quantifying-hallucinations/README.md

 The exact code/assets used at submission time are archived in the GitHub Release **“Submission (Sep-2025)”**.
-The default branch may contain replication notebooks and small fixes added after the deadline.
+The default branch may contain replication notebooks and small fixes for future runs.

-> To audit the submission state, download the release tarball or see `RELEASE_NOTES_Submission_Sep2025.md`.
+> To audit the submission state, download the release tarball or see `RELEASE_NOTES_2025-09.md`.
 <!-- SUBMISSION_SNAPSHOT_END -->

 <!-- WHY_NUMBERS_DIFFER_START -->